web-servers/noe-core/README.md

 # noe-core
-Library for instalaltion and managing Java and native processes of Tomcat, Wildfly and Apache HTTP Server on various platforms.
+Library for instalaltion and management of Java and native processes of Tomcat, Wildfly and Apache HTTP Server on various platforms.